kristindong/Credit_Risk_Analysis/README.md

+## Summary

-## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

+Since bad loans are highly undesirable, in addition to overall accuracy, we want the model to be good at detecting high risks.
+That is, we want to minimize false negatives in High Risk classifications.
+Therefore, we want to choose a model with a high recall score for High Risk.

+- All of the models improved the recall score
+- The Easy Ensemble AdaBoost Classifier (EEC) and Balanced Random Forest Classifier (BRFC) performed better than the resampled logistic regression models, with EEC scoring highest for every metric
+- The two oversampling models (ROS and SMOTE) yielded comparable results for accuracy, precision, and recall scores
+- The combination resampling model (SMOTEENN) had similar scores to oversampling except that the Low Risk recall score was lower
+- The undersampling model (CC) preformed worst, with the lowest accuracy and recall scores
+- All models scored very low in the High Risk precision metric

+Based on these metrics, Easy Ensemble AdaBoost Classifier would be the best choice.
+However, the High Risk precision score is still very low.
+Perhaps increasing the sample size in conjunction with EEC model can further improve the score.